orbitdb/web3-workshop/Workshop.md

 ```

-## Creating a feed to store playslists
+## Creating a feed to store playlists

 Next we will create a `feed` store to maintain our playlists.
 Let's put it in a method called `loadPlaylists ()` in `PlaylistsStore.js` and call it in our `connect` function.